ashumskyy/grape-choice-project-3/README.md

 - We deployed Flask as the web server to host the page routes and import the data housed in the SQLite database through SQLAlchemy.
 - The web application navigation contains links to 3 webpages (Project Overview, Dashboard and Our Team) and a link to this GitHub repository.
 - To see the live version of the website application, download the source code and launch the Flask app.py file.
+The web app is also hosted on render.com through the following link:  [grape_choice](https://grape-choice.onrender.com/)

 <p><b>Project Overview:</b></p>